krussll/tarothappy/_posts/2020-11-10-rules-of-short-mat-bowls.md

 ## Bowls

-_The bowls for short mat are the same as indoor bowls.
-In fact, if you already have a set of bowls you use for indoor bowls, you will be able to use them for the short mat game._
+The bowls for short mat are the same as indoor bowls.
+In fact, if you already have a set of bowls you use for indoor bowls, you will be able to use them for the short mat game.
+Here is a snippet of the official rules for short mat bowls:

-_(a) Bowls shall not exceed 134 mm (5¼”) or be less than 114 mm (4½”) diameter and shall not exceed 1.59 kg (3½ lb) in weight…. (e) The ESMBArecognises bowls which are produced specifically for the use of bowlers in the following codes: Short Mat, Flat Green, Indoor Rink, Crown Green, Federation._
+_... (a) Bowls shall not exceed 134 mm (5¼”) or be less than 114 mm (4½”) diameter and shall not exceed 1.59 kg (3½ lb) in weight…. (e) The ESMBArecognises bowls which are produced specifically for the use of bowlers in the following codes: Short Mat, Flat Green, Indoor Rink, Crown Green, Federation.... _

 >> SOURCE: <a href="http://www.onwbc.org.uk/documents/shortmat/ESMBA-Laws-of-the-Game2014.pdf">onwbc.org.uk</a>